taadis/Operit/README_TOOLS.md

 The Operit AI assistant can invoke specialized tools to complete tasks that require system capabilities or complex computations.
 When you ask a question that could benefit from a tool, the AI will automatically use the appropriate tool and incorporate the results into its response.

+### How to Get the Most from the Calculator Tool

+To encourage the AI to use the Calculator's advanced features, try these approaches:

+1. **Be specific about calculations**: Instead of asking "What's the temperature in Celsius if it's 98.6°F?", try "Convert 98.6 Fahrenheit to Celsius."

+2. **Mention key terms**: Including terms like "calculate", "convert", "days between", or "statistics" helps the AI recognize when to use the calculator.

+3. **For date calculations**: Specify your dates clearly, for example: "How many days between January 1, 2023 and today?" or "What day of the week is December 25, 2023?"

+4. **For unit conversions**: Clearly mention both units, like "Convert 150 kilometers to miles" or "What's 32°F in Celsius?"

+5. **For statistical functions**: Provide the data set directly, such as "Calculate the average of 10, 15, 20, 25, and 30" or "What's the standard deviation of 5, 7, 9, 11, 13?"

+The calculator is particularly useful for financial calculations, date manipulations, unit conversions, and any scenario where you need precise numerical results rather than explanations.

 ## Tool Usage

 Tools are invoked using a standardized XML-like syntax.
 The AI handles this formatting automatically.
 The general structure is: